littlehorse-enterprises/lh-quickstart-java/README.md

 ## Run Task Worker

 Now let's start our worker, so that our blocked `WfRun` can finish.
-What this does is start a daemon which calls the `IdentityVerifier#verifyIdentity()` Java Method for every scheduled `TaskRun` with appropriate parameters.
+What this does is start a daemon which calls the `KnowYourCustomerTasks#verifyIdentity()` Java Method for every scheduled `TaskRun` with appropriate parameters.

 ```sh
 ./gradlew run --args worker